 So many people have asked us over the years about the value of catalytic converters and why they are so expensive.
-When people look at catalytic converters they see a magnetic stainless steel shield on the outside and they always hear about different numbers that are stamped or pictures that catalytic converter buyers look for.
-But why are catalytic converter is worth so much money?
+When people look at catalytic converters, they see a magnetic stainless steel shield on the outside.
+They always hear about different stamped numbers or pictures catalytic converters buyers look for.
+But why are catalytic converters worth so much money?
 Let’s dive deeper into it and try to get some of the answers to how catalytic converter prices are determined:

 Precious Metals Found Inside

-Catalytic converters are used to help filter many of the fumes that come out of gas or diesel generating engines.
-The precious metals that can be recovered through refinement of catalytic inverters are as follows: platinum, palladium, and rhodium.
+Catalytic converters help filter many of the fumes that come from gas or diesel-generating engines.
+The precious metals that can be recovered through the refinement of catalytic inverters are platinum, palladium, and rhodium.
 Many people ask how these precious metals can be used to help filter out many fumes and emissions.
 We would like to be able to dive deeper into that to help you learn and gain more knowledge.

 How They Work: How Do Catalytic Converters Work?